Sonic Lost World

 |Number of players:|

-Sonic Lost World (ソニック ロストワールド) is a Sonic title for the Wii U and Microsoft Windows.
-It was released in October 2013.
+Sonic Lost World (ソニック ロストワールド) is a 3D Sonic the Hedgehog platform game for the Wii U and Steam.
+The Wii U version was released in October 2013.

 While in pursuit of archnemesis Doctor Eggman, Sonic the Hedgehog travels to a world known as the Lost Hex, where he learns that Eggman has harnessed the power of a group of native villains known as the Deadly Six.
 When the Six rebel, however, Sonic and Eggman are forced to work together to stop them for the sake of the planet.